asseinfo/br_danfe/README.md

 ### Tests

-#### Manual tests

-You can use it following the steps above:

-        $ rake pdf_from["spec/fixtures/nfe_with_ns.xml","./output.pdf"]

-You can also use an special version of irb with all classes pre-loaded.
-Just use:

-        $ rake console

-        I18n.locale = "pt-BR"

-        xml = File.read "test/nfe_with_ns.xml"

-        danfe = BrDanfe::Danfe.new(xml)
-        danfe.save_pdf "output.pdf"

 #### Automated tests with RSpec

 You can run all specs using:

         $ rspec

-In the `spec/fixtures` folder, you are going to find some xml files.
-Each one represent a different NF-e context.

-Each xml file must have its respective pdf file.

-If you did some change that caused general visual changes at output pdfs, so you have to rebuild all fixtures pdf files.
+If you modify something that caused general visual changes at output pdfs, so you have to rebuild the fixtures pdf files.

-You can do this automagically running the following taks:

-        $ rake spec:fixtures:recreate_pdfs
+You can do this simply deleting the fixture pdf file.
+The `have_same_content_of` matcher will recreate the fixture in the next time you run the `rspec` command.

 #### Code coverage

 Code coverage is available through of SimpleCov.
 Just run `rspec` and open the coverage report in your browser.

-#### Generating new fixtures
+#### Fake data for generating new fixtures

 If you need to generate new danfes for using as fixtures, please don't use real data.